howmanysmall/bun-playground/.github/instructions/bun-typescript.instructions.md

 - Use project references (`"composite": true`) in `tsconfig.json` to split large codebases or monorepos into faster incremental build units.
 - Pin your Bun version in `package.json`’s `engines.bun` field and check it at runtime via `import.meta.bunVersion` to ensure consistent environments.
 - Leverage Bun’s `import.meta.glob`/`globEager` (when available) for filesystem‐based code loading or route registration without additional dependencies.
+- Do not import files with `require`, `import * as x from "./x.ts"`, or `import * as x from "./x.js"`; always use `import * as x from "./x"`.
+- File names are `kebab-case`, always.
+Do not stray from this.
+- Use biome for linting and formatting.
+- Always prefer `export default` for primary exports.

 ## Advanced TypeScript